What Is It?

 Our mission is to effect real change through investigative journalism.
-One of the ways we do this is by providing world-class reporting free of charge to news outlets with large, influential audiences.
+One of the ways we do this is by providing our reporting free of charge to other news outlets.

 An important piece of information we need in return is a sense of the size of the audience our stories reach on our partners’ web sites.
 PixelPing is simply an efficient way of getting basic pageview statistics quickly.